bluesnowman/kohana-orm-leap/README.md

-# LEAP for Kohana PHP Framework
+# Leap for Kohana PHP Framework

-LEAP is an database management library for the [Kohana PHP Framework](http://kohanaframework.org) and is designed to work with DB2, Drizzle, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
-LEAP acts as a common interface between the different database dialects and connections.
+Leap is an database management library for the [Kohana PHP Framework](http://kohanaframework.org) and is designed to work with DB2, Drizzle, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
+Leap acts as a common interface between the different database dialects and connections.
 It provides a powerful query builder and ORM.
-LEAP's ORM is based on the active record design pattern, which utilizes PHP objects to model database tables.
+Leap's ORM is based on the active record design pattern, which utilizes PHP objects to model database tables.

 Make sure to "Star" this project if you like it.

 ## Motivation

-LEAP is meant to be a simple, clean project.
-The primary goal of LEAP is to create an ORM for the Kohana PHP Framework that works with all major databases and is meant to be a true Kohana module so that it could be just dropped into Kohana's modules folder and work.
+Leap is meant to be a simple, clean project.
+The primary goal of Leap is to create an ORM for the Kohana PHP Framework that works with all major databases and is meant to be a true Kohana module so that it could be just dropped into Kohana's modules folder and work.
 Even though other ORMs like [Doctrine](http://www.doctrine-project.org/projects/orm) are adaptable to Kohana, doing so requires a lot of work.
-Another goal for the development of LEAP is to create an ORM for Kohana that can harness the power of composite keys, which many other ORMs (e.g. [Kohana's official ORM](https://github.com/kohana/orm), [Jelly](https://github.com/creatoro/jelly), and [Sprig](https://github.com/sittercity/sprig/)) cannot handle.
+Another goal for the development of Leap is to create an ORM for Kohana that can harness the power of composite keys, which many other ORMs (e.g. [Kohana's official ORM](https://github.com/kohana/orm), [Jelly](https://github.com/creatoro/jelly), and [Sprig](https://github.com/sittercity/sprig/)) cannot handle.

 ## Features

-LEAP provides a number of features, such as:
+Leap provides a number of features, such as:

 * Plugins for DB2, Drizzle, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
 * Designed to work in conjunction with other database tools for Kohana.